Mansion-ZX/Mansion-ZX.github.io/_pages/about.md

 Selected Research
 ======
-My PhD research topic was about planning and control of space robots for grasping cooperative or non-cooperative objects in space, so my research journey began with robotic grasping.
+My research journey began with robotic grasping since my PhD research topic was about planning and control of space robots for grasping cooperative or non-cooperative objects in space.
 Then, I moved to robotic manipulation, focusing on force interaction.

 Robotic Grasping and Manipulation
 ------